Fast Invest Review

 If you have read our other P2P lending reviews, you’ll know that we emphasize transparency when it comes to sharing statistics.

 Financial reports of the platform aren't publicly available.
-We only got our hands on the reports from 2018 which don't include data about the profitability of the platform.
+But we were able to get our hands on the report from 2019.

 We have linked the financial report in the statistics table.